News of the World - Putin Crazed Republicans Rush Stage To Wipe His Feet With Their Tears

 Even John Mearsheimer, a US academic and fan of Dr Evil and Russia, traced Ukraine's issues back to NATO's expansion under Clinton, saying it was unnecessary since Russia was pretty much a non-threat at that time.
 Mearsheimer is a busy man; he seems to hate Israel more than he hates Ukraine, stating that he is sure that the IDF murdered those concertgoers in Israel as they wanted to save on ransom money—a clever two-in-one trope, the cheap Jew and the false accusation of Israel being a country that murderers its teenagers.

 But why is this narrative a bit off?
 In 1990, the Soviets agreed to a united Germany in NATO without securing a solid no-expansion promise.
 Post-Cold War, the whole geopolitical game changed.
-Russia started feeling left out with NATO’s enlargement party, but hey, they even recognized the freedom for states to choose their security alignments in 1990.
+Russia started feeling left out with NATO’s enlargement party, but hey, they even recognised the freedom for states to choose their security alignments in 1990.
 Fast-forward to 1999, and NATO's actions in Kosovo stirred the pot, leaving Russia feeling sidelined yet again.

 Long story short, while some big names thought NATO expansion was the original sin, it wasn’t just about expanding; it was about adapting to a Europe where Russia wasn’t the only one calling the shots.
 Russia’s ongoing grudge against NATO expansion seems to have more to do with lost influence than broken promises.